spacetelescope/webbpsf/docs/relnotes.rst

 * Improvements to parallelization code.
 Better :ref:`documentation for parallelization <performance_and_parallelization>`.
 PyFFTW3 replaced with pyFFTW for optimized
   FFTs (yes, those are two entirely different packages).

-* New GUI using the wxpython widget toolkit in place of the older/less functional Tkinter tool kit.
+* Alternate GUI using the wxpython widget toolkit in place of the older/less functional Tkinter tool kit.
 Thanks to Klaus Pontoppidan for useful advice in wxpython.
 This should offer better cross-platform support and improved long term extensibility.
-(For now, the existing Tkinter GUI remains in place but is deprecated and further development is not planned.)
+The existing Tkinter GUI remains in place as well.

     * The calculation options dialog box now has an option to toggle between monochromatic and broadband calculations.
 In monochromatic mode, the "# of wavelengths" field is replaced by a "wavelength in microns" field.